Skip to content

 Can Guestivo run alongside Cloudbeds without replacing Whistle?

-Yes.
-Many Cloudbeds properties run Guestivo as the guest-experience layer over the Cloudbeds API and skip the Engagement add-on entirely.
-The Cloudbeds bill drops by the Engagement line item; the Guestivo plan replaces it.
+Many Cloudbeds properties want to run Guestivo as the guest-experience layer and skip the Engagement add-on; confirm the available Cloudbeds connection during the demo (Guestivo's shipped PMS integration today is Apaleo).
+Where it fits, the Cloudbeds bill drops by the Engagement line item and Guestivo replaces it.

 How long does the cutover take?